cscorley/triage/paper/sections/02_background.md

 ## Location-based approaches

 Location-based techniques are a common developer identification technique and build upon feature location techniques.
 Location-based approaches resemble a feature location technique in that they rely on source code entity information to derive a developer, e.g., which developer has worked on the related classes in the past?

-\todo{FLT blah blah}

-We use an FLT to identify a ranked list of source code entities related to a particular task.
+For example, we can use an FLT to identify a ranked list of source code entities related to a particular task.
 Using ownership knowledge about the identified entities, we can choose an appropriate developer to complete the task.
 For example, if the FLT identifies the file `foo.py` as the most related entity, then we would want to know about the maintainer, or owner, of `foo.py`.
-There are multiple ways to determine the ownership of a source code entity [@Bird-etal_2011;
-@Kagdi-etal_2012; @Corley-etal_2012; @Hossen-etal_2014].
+There are multiple ways to determine the ownership of a source code entity [@Bird-etal_2011; @Kagdi-etal_2012; @Corley-etal_2012; @Hossen-etal_2014].

-A simple, example ownership metric is the number of times a developer has committed changes to a file.
+An example ownership metric is the number of times a developer has committed changes to a file.
 That is, if over the software history Johanna modified `foo.py` 20 times, while Heather only has 5 modifications to `foo.py`, then we consider Johanna as the owner of `foo.py`.
 Here, we assign all tasks related to `foo.py` to Johanna.

+\todo{cite something lol}

 <!--
 @McDonald-Ackerman_2000 present a heuristic-based recommender system named